Fright Night (1985)

 Review:

-What I took away from this film this time around was how many of the elements were taken from Dracula.
+What I took away from these last couple viewing was the elements that were taken from Dracula.
 Examples of this are that the vampire, Jerry Dandrige (Chris Sarandon), falls in love with the young woman who is dating the hero.
 Amy Peterson (Amanda Bearse) is the young lady and our hero is Charley Brewster (William Ragsdale).
-We also have all of the old rules for the vampires in that they have to be invited in, they don’t cast reflections and they’re afraid of crosses, only if your faith is true.
-I do like bringing this to the suburban setting as is makes it scarier that something like this could happen.
+We also have the old rules for this creature in that they have to be invited in, they don’t cast reflections and they’re afraid of crosses, only if your faith is true.
+I do like bringing this to the suburban setting as it makes it scarier that something like this could happen.

-Something else I never noticed until this time was the homosexual undertones the film has.
+Something else I never noticed until this time was the gay undertones the film has.
 Now I know that Jerry falls in love with Amy.
 He also invites a couple of prostitutes to feed on, but there is this odd relationship he has with Billy Cole (Jonathan Stark).
-They never explicitly do anything, there are just some interesting looks and interactions they have.
+They never explicitly do anything, there are just interesting looks and interactions they have.
+I do like that Billy is the vampire familiar in the vein of Renfield.
+He has supernatural abilities while still being mostly human.
 Going along with this as well, I also know that Jerry is a vampire and probably has been alive a very long time, but he is attracted to someone who is underage and still in high school.
 It feels weird.
+I can overlook this though due to him being a monster.

-As I kind of touched on was the setting is good, but I was really confused by the size of this town.
-It was weird that when Charley is walking home Amy that they go into a really seedy part of town with a nightclub.
-I also find it odd that Charley who watches and loves horror movies, but doesn’t know the rules about their powers and limitations.
-I like that Fright Night is not only the name of the movie itself, but it is the name of the television show he watches that shows horror movies.
+I want to then go more into the setting, which I’ve already said was good.
+I’ll be honest, I was confused by the size of this town though.
+It was weird that when Charley was walking home Amy that they go into a seedy part of town with a nightclub.
+I also find it odd that Charley, who watches and loves horror movies, doesn’t know the rules about their powers and limitations.
+I like the show he watches not only because the name of it is also the name of movie itself, but this is a show that has a late night horror host showing genre movies.
 It is hosted by Peter Vincent (Roddy McDowall) which the name is a play on Peter Cushing and Vincent Price.

-The acting of the film is pretty good in my opinion.
+Next should be going into the acting performances.
 Sarandon is great as the vampire.
-He is suave and very seductive.
-Amy and Judy Brewster (Dorothy Fielding), who is Charley’s mother, fall in love with him almost immediately.
+He is suave and very seductive, which his look helps convey.
+Amy and Judy Brewster (Dorothy Fielding), who is Charley’s mother, have attraction him instantly.
 It makes sense as vampires have this ability.
 Ragsdale is good as the boyfriend, except I don’t like that he doesn’t know the rules of a vampire even though he’s a horror fan.
-He does give off a little bit of a creepy vibe toward his girlfriend when she says no, which as an adult made me feel uncomfortable.
-Bearse is actually quite attractive in this film and I feel bad for her.
+He does give off a little bit of a creepy vibe toward his girlfriend when she says no in the opening sequence, which as an adult made me feel uncomfortable.
+Bearse is attractive and I feel bad for her.
 She really likes Charley, but he seems to have other things on his mind.
-McDowall was good as the horror film host who is a fraud.
+McDowall was solid as the horror film host.
 I do like his change of character and internal struggle he deals with.
-Geoffreys is very annoying but there’s something endearing about it.
+Geoffreys is annoying but there’s something endearing about it.
 He does have the more iconic lines in the film and makes me laugh.
+He’s our horror expert, so I feel kinship there.
 He is good as vampire as well.
-Stark was pretty solid as was the rest of the cast.
+Stark, Fielding, Art Evans and the rest of the cast were solid to round this out for what was needed.

-Now with that said, this film is a classic.
-I think the story is a solid retelling of Dracula by converting it to the suburbs, much like Salem’s Lot did as well.
-I think it is great to have a teenager, who is a horror film fan thinking that a vampire moves in, only to have it really be true, but no one believes you.
-It does have some interesting undertones of pedophilia and homosexuality.
-I thought the film progresses very nicely and the tension builds all the way to a satisfying climax.
-The acting coupled with it was very good for the most part.
-I thought the effects are pretty solid across the board as well.
-I personally had some issues with the look of the vampires, but it doesn’t ruin the film either.
-The soundtrack of the film was really good and fit the scenes when it was needed.
-It does help to build the tension as well.
-Overall I would recommend seeing this film, especially if you are a vampire fan.
-I think this is a good film.
+In conclusion, this is an 80s classic.
+I think the story is a retelling of Dracula by converting it to the suburbs, much like Salem’s Lot did as well.
+I think it is great to have a teenager who is a horror film fan thinking that a vampire moves in, only to have it be true.
+There’s tension built in that no one believes him.
+It does have interesting undertones of pedophilia and same-gender attraction.
+This is well-made with the cinematography and the framing.
+The effects are good with just slight issues there with the look of the vampires.
+No where near close to ruining this.
+This is one of the better vampire films from this era and I’d recommend it if you haven’t seen it in a while for sure.

 My Rating: 8.5 out of 10